effessdev/effessdev/README.md

 ## Latest

-I am currently working on an ESP-IDF project to learn embedded systems development.
+I am new to embedded systems.
+So I am currently working on an ESP-IDF project to learn it.
 [Click here](https://github.com/effessdev/smart-led) to view the repo.